About Us

 Board Director

 Chloe is a transformational change manager with a professional services background.
 With a career spanning across human resources, technology and cultural change, and reform implementation she brings a unique approach to change that balances human needs with organisational/system objectives.
 Chloe holds a Bachelor of Business, a Masters of Applied Positive Psychology and is a Graduate of the Australian Institute of Company Directors.
 She is a senior leader at the Department for Education (DfE) in South Australia.
 At DfE, Chloe is leading the change management stream on a once-in-a-lifetime overhaul of the department’s management system for schools and preschools.
 This management system is being rolled out to nearly 800 sites and impacts 30,000 staff.
-Chloe also provides organisational change management guidance and assurance on many of the DfE’s technology and digital projects.
+Chloe also provides strategic change management guidance and assurance on many of the DfE’s technology and digital projects.

 • Gary Trytell

 Gary is an IT Executive with over forty years’ corporate experience.
 Following a thirty year career with IBM, Gary moved to Epworth Healthcare as Deputy Chief Information Officer for five years.
-He then moved to Microsoft Australia in a senior Delivery Executive Role, supporting the Department of Health and Department of Families, Fairness and Housing.
+He then moved to Microsoft Australia in a senior Delivery Executive Role, supporting the Department of Health and Department of Families, Fairness and Housing and Ambulance Victoria.
 He is also a member of the judging panel for ‘Tech Diversity’, which is an awards based organisation established to inspire technology based organisations to implement long-lasting change around diversity.
 Gary also participates in volunteer work for his local community and has been awarded a ‘Glen Eira Council Community Award’.

 Work with us